rashadg1030/reversi/README.md

 2. Cd into `reversi`

+3. Run the command `stack build`

-3. Run the command `stack ghci`
+4. Run the command `stack ghci`

-4. Once everything is compiled, type `main` into the prompt to start a two-player game or type `randomGame` to generate a random game.
+5. Once everything is compiled, type `main` into the prompt to start a two-player game or type `randomGame` to generate a random game.

 The rules of Reversi can be found [here](https://en.wikipedia.org/wiki/Reversi).